anandundavia/manage-users/README.md

 }
 ```

-Note that while changing the password, the field that contains the new password will be 'new_[passwordKeyName]'
+Note that while changing the password, the field that contains the new password will be 'new_[passwordKeyName]'.

-So for example, if your password key name is `pwd`, the new password will be in `new_pwd`.
+For example, if your password key name is `pwd`, the new password will be in `new_pwd`.

-Here is the full example:
+Here is the complete example:

 ```
 const express = require('express');